 The obituaries in 1992 for the Bradford born artist, Richard Eurich, were glowing.
-The local newspaper, the Telegraph & Argus, described him as, ‘A gentle, contended family man [who] socialised very little among his peers, preferring to maintain a few enriching artistic friendships via articulate letters.’
+The local newspaper, the Telegraph & Argus, described him as, ‘A gentle, contented family man [who] socialised very little among his peers, preferring to maintain a few enriching artistic friendships via articulate letters.’

 In his unpublished autobiography, As a Twig is Bent, although his subject range as an artist was broad, Eurich described his life-long affinity to the sea and the impact it had on his painting.